matyalatte/tuw/docs/README.md

 Here is the list of changes from the main branch.

 -   EXE became smaller.
-(600KB for the windows build and 300KB for the unix builds!)
+(Under 800KB!)
 -   Compilation time became faster.
 -   Support older build systems.
 (No need CMake 3.25!)
 -   User-friendly workflows.
 (Just by running meson via command-line!)
--   Float pickers are unavaiable.
--   The `tooltip` option is unavailable.
 -   Haven't beed tested enough.
+-   Support universal binary for macOS.
+-   MIT license!

-## Only 600KB for a portable GUI!
+## Only 1MB for a portable GUI!

 Simple Command Runner will give a very simple GUI to your scripts.
 All you need is write a `.json` file and run a small executable.